Living on campus is the best way to experience and be a part of the Holy Cross community.

 That’s why more than 90% of Holy Cross students live in the residence halls.
 By spending time outside the classroom with peers, students become immersed in a 24/7 learning environment that constantly encourages them to ask more.
 In one hall, a literary discussion spills over into the common area, where a group of science majors weigh in with a different perspective.
 In another, a chance conversation in the hallway leads to a new thesis for a paper.
 This process begins during Montserrat and continues throughout your time on campus.

-Holy Cross students live in one of 11 residence halls, which include a variety of living options — from singles to suites.
+Holy Cross students live in one of 11 residence halls, which include a variety of living options — from standard double rooms to apartments.
 All of the residence halls also have study areas, community living rooms, and shared kitchens.
-Each floor is staffed by a Resident Assistant (RA) who helps maintain a healthy environment that promotes academic success, individual growth, and respect for others.
-In addition, Community Development Coordinators, who are full-time live-in staff professionals, help create an environment that fosters principles of academic excellence, student development, and community responsibility.
+Each floor is staffed by a resident assistant (RA) who helps maintain a healthy environment that promotes academic success, individual growth, and respect for others.
+In addition, Area Coordinators, who are full-time live-in staff professionals, help create an environment that fosters principles of academic excellence, student development, and community responsibility.

 All students and their visitors are expected to conduct themselves in accordance with the College's Community Standards Process and Procedures.

 In each residence hall there is a common lounge (which includes a kitchen), a study lounge, and laundry facilities.
 A standard residence hall room typically contains one desk, desk chair, desk lamp, dresser, bookcase, and bed per occupant.
 Each bed is a twin and uses extra long sheets (“college size” sheets are recommended).

 Every room has a window and fire-retardant drapes.
 Most rooms have tiled floors.
 As overhead lighting is not provided in most residence halls, students are encouraged to bring an extra, non-halogen, lamp.

 Brooks, the largest residence hall, is located at the end of Easy Street and houses approximately 400 first-year students.